mukul-rathi/old-personal-website/_posts/2018-08-30-Backpropagation.md

 ## Code:

 We store the intermediate results of the forward pass in a cache, then we store the gradients in another dictionary.
 The code for the backprop algorithm is just an implementation of the equation we have derived.

 Note the activation function used for the intermediate layer is ReLU.
+The derivative of $$ReLU(x)$$ is 1 if $$x>0$$ since it is linear in that region, and 0 otherwise, since the graph is flat there, as we clamp all negative values to zero. __NB:__ *technically* at $$x=0$$ the derivative is not defined, but in practice we take it to be 0.

 As before, the accompanying code is in the [notebook](https://github.com/mukul-rathi/blogPost-tutorials/tree/master/FeedForwardNeuralNet).

 ```python